100% Satisfaction Guaranteed

 In most situations, expunged charges cannot be used against an individual in future cases, as they are legally considered as if they never occurred unless specific legal exceptions apply.

-Expungement serves as a vital legal protection for individuals seeking to move forward from past mistakes.
+Expungement is a vital legal protection for individuals seeking to move forward from past mistakes.
 It allows them to reclaim their reputation by wiping the slate clean in the eyes of the law.
 This means that a person with expunged charges generally does not have to disclose those record expunged charges when applying for jobs or housing, providing a fresh start.
 It’s important to note that there are limitations to this protection.

 When expungement is not possible, alternatives include reducing the severity of the charges to a lesser offense or seeking to seal the misdemeanor domestic violence charges rather than expunging them entirely.